Recip Technology: Did I Hear a Radial?

 Who maintains the R-985 radial engines?

 That expertise and customer care attitude is valued by Covington.
-It has very low turnover and its story is very similar to Rust’s Flying Service up in Anchorage.
+They have very low turnover and their story is very similar to Rust's Flying Service up in Anchorage.
 Some mechanics really like to work on radial engines.
 Blaine Abbott says, “We have a great in-house training program.
 Usually a mechanic will start out in teardown and work through our OJT program.
 We encourage our mechanics to get their A&P or repairman certificates.
 We have mechanics trained and developed with the skills and confidence to go out in the field and work at the customer’s location.”

 Overhaul customers